-Introduction to Computing
+• CS-103 Introduction to Computing

 Liberal arts introduction to the discipline of computer science and the use of computers in a variety of fields.
 Topics include a historical survey of technology and the use of computers, computer application, software systems design, programming with scripts, computer hardware and digital logic design, and implications of computing.
 Course is laboratory-oriented and includes several hands-on laboratory projects.
+Tailored for non-majors interested in learning about the field of Computer Science.
 Concurrent registration with CS 107 or CS 111 is not allowed; credit cannot be received for CS 103 after credit received for CS 107 or CS 111.
 Prerequisite: none.

-Introduction to Scientific Computation
+• CS-107 Introduction to Scientific Computation

-Introduction to computer science with a scientific computation language (e.g., MATLAB).
+Introduction to computer science with a scientific computation language (e.g., MATLAB or Python).
 Emphasis is on fundamental programming constructs, algorithmic thinking and problem-solving, fundamental data structures, and recursion.
-Student projects include common scientific computing challenges and data visualization.
-Tailored for students interested in mathematics or the sciences.
-May be taken as an alternative to Computer Science 111, the usual beginning course for a major or minor in computer science.
-Concurrent registration with CS 111 is not allowed; credit cannot be received for both CS 107 and CS 111.
-Prerequisite: none.
+Course projects include common scientific computing challenges and data visualization.
+Tailored for non-majors interested in mathematics or the sciences.
+Concurrent registration with CS 103 or CS 111 is not allowed; credit cannot be received for CS 107 after credit received for CS 111.
+Prerequisite: none..

-Computer Science I
+• CS-111 Computer Science I

 Introduction to computer science with an emphasis on fundamental programming constructs, algorithmic thinking and problem-solving, fundamental data structures, and recursion.
 Students implement projects using the Java programming language.
 This course is the usual beginning course for students planning to pursue a major or minor in computer science.
-Concurrent registration with CS 107 is not allowed; credit cannot be received for both CS 107 and CS 111.
 Prerequisite: none.

-Computer Science II
+• CS-112 Computer Science II

 Second course in the introductory sequence for computer science majors and students interested in the principles of programming.
 Special attention is given to object-oriented program design methods, algorithms, and elementary data structures.
-Prerequisite: Computer Science 107 or 111.
+Prerequisite: Computer Science 111.

-The Mathematics of Computation
+• CS-201 The Mathematics of Computation